-1. Colombo – Anuradhapura via Thalawa
+Route 1.
+Colombo – Anuradhapura via Thalawa

-A distinct feature of this route is the less traffic and therefore the travellers can save time.
+A distinct feature of this route is less traffic and therefore the travellers can save time.
 It will take around 4 hours to reach Anuradhapura from Colombo on this route.
-But keep your eye on the speed limit, you naturally tend to give more gas, because the road is empty and road with the super good driving condition, a large number of traffic cops are eying on the speeding vehicle on this route.
-Cops are stationed in regular interval, especially in the last leg of the route between Thalawa and Anuradhapura.
+But keep your eye on the speed limit, you naturally tend to give more gas, because the road is empty and a road with super good driving conditions, a large number of traffic cops are eying on the speeding vehicle on this route.
+Cops are stationed at regular intervals, especially on the last leg of the route between Thalawa and Anuradhapura.

-2. Colombo- Anuradhapura via Dambulla
+Route 2.
+Colombo- Anuradhapura via Dambulla

-The journey will take around 5 hours on this route and heavy traffic conditions can be expected in major cities such as Dambulla, Kurunegala, Giriulla.
-Both routes are similar in terms of road conditions but the time taken on this route is more than the other route (Colombo-Talawa-Anuradhapura) there are few differences with regards to the attractions too.
+The journey will take around 5 hours on this route and heavy traffic conditions can be expected in major cities such as Dambulla, Kurunegala, and Giriulla.
+Both routes are similar in terms of road conditions but the time taken on this route is more than the other route (Colombo-Talawa-Anuradhapura) there are a few differences with regard to the attractions too.

-Anuradhapura, the First stop on Sri Lanka 7 day tour
+Anuradhapura, the First stop on Sri Lanka 7-day tour

-After Vavuniya you will encounter the remnant of the devastated war more often than before.
-There are no sightseeing in Jaffna planned in this Sri Lanka 7 days tour, on the first day.
+After Vavuniya you will encounter the remnant of the devastating war more often than before.
+There is no sightseeing in Jaffna planned in this Sri Lanka 7 days tour, on the first day.
 After the long drive, the guests are exhausted and have no appetite to explore the cultural and historical sites.
 On the other hand, there is no time to visit sightseeing as you arrive late evening at the hotel.

 Day 2.
 Jaffna city tour

-Jaffna, capital of northern Sri Lanka has many historical and religious places to explore.
-Majority of people in Jaffna are in Hindu origin and speak Tamil language, Jaffna is a big city and very busy, there is a large number of shops in Jaffna, allowing you to buy anything available in Colombo.
-Some of the main attractions to explore in Jaffna are;
+Visiting war-ravaged Jaffna is also a part of Sri Lanka 7 days itinerary.
+Jaffna is the capital of northern Sri Lanka and has many historical and religious places to explore.
+The majority of people in Jaffna are of Hindu origin and speak the Tamil language, Jaffna is a big city and very busy, there is a large number of shops in Jaffna, allowing you to buy anything available in Colombo.

 a.
-Jaffna library- located near the Jaffna city.
+Jaffna library- located near Jaffna city.

 b.
-Nagadeepa temple- this is a well known Buddhist temple located in Nagadeep, believed to be visited by Buddha.
+Nagadeepa temple- this is a well-known Buddhist temple located in Nagadeep, believed to be visited by Buddha.

 d.
 Nallur Kandaswamy Kovil-is the most popular Hindu temple in the city and takes only a few minutes from the city centre.